Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 ## Examples

-### Create the Queue service Client
+### Create the Queue service client

-Use the constructor to create a instance of `QueueServiceClient`, passing in the credential, and options to configure the HTTP pipeline (optional).
+Use the constructor to create an instance of `QueueServiceClient`, passing in the credential, and options to configure the HTTP pipeline (optional).

 ```javascript
   // Enter your storage account name and shared key